 In the end, you need to assess the situation and decide for yourself what lengths you are willing to go to and how much you are willing to sacrifice to get rid of frogs.
 If you only have a couple of frogs, I would try the hands-on approach.
 Catch them by hand.
-It is easy and saves you killing a bunch of other stuff.
+It is easy and saves you killing a bunch of other stuff or damaging the environment.
 If you have more than a few frogs and you just absolutely must get rid of them even though they are crucial to our environment and eat nasty disease-carrying bugs, use the methods described here and you will have success.
 If you have delicate plants, keep these in mind when choosing your weapon.
 Many of these chemicals I have talked about can and will hurt your plants.
 My favorite method for getting rid of frogs is still catching them.
 But maybe that is unrealistic in today’s world.
 Kids today would rather play a video game called “Frog Catcher” than actually go outside to catch a frog or two.

-Frog Control Tips
+Natural Frog Control Tips

 - Amphibians love moist areas, like piles of brush and leaves, so keeping the area around your house dry will deter the frogs from sticking around.